This task is here to explain current design behind static overrides in BF Blender: 2.8, and to keep track of known limitations and TODOs.

 - Override templates: those are overrides defined in the library file.
 They give a default override “pattern” when creating a new override in final files (e.g. for a rig, it will allow to restrict which bones are editable in the overrides, and which will remain 'locked' for the end user - at least from UI, PyRNA API will allow to do everything of course).

-While some tests were done, and primary issues fixed, current code should not be considered ready for things like 'replacing proxies'.
-Much more testing-and-fixing work will be needed for that.
+While a lot of tests were done, and a lot of issues fixed, current code should not yet be considered fully ready to replace proxies.